ONGOING PROJECTS

 Ther Archive is presently involved in several projects of its own:

-2. Also in progress is the preparation of a volume about the performing arts (particularly Mexican cinema) as transmitters of nationalistic sentiments and values among Mexican people in the United States during the period between 1915-1932.
+- In progress: the preparation of a volume about the performing arts (particularly Mexican cinema) as transmitters of nationalistic sentiments and values among Mexican people in the United States during the period between 1915-1932.
+This project is scheduled to be completed in 2010.

-3. A comprehensive study on the rise of the Mexican film industry in the 1930s.
+- A comprehensive study on the rise of the Mexican film industry in the 1930s.
 During the silent era, Mexican movies were produced by individuals and small companies, and there was not what could be called a film industry in the country.
 With the advent of sound, and Mexico being one of the only three countries in the world which had locally developed, fully operating sound systems (the other being the United States and Germany), a movie industry was born, which soon became the leader in production of Spanish-language films.
+An exhaustive recollection of data has been completed.
+This project is scheduled to be completed in 2011.

-Presently, the Archive has small participation in projects started and directed by independent researchers, such as:
+Frequently, the Archive is involved in projects started and directed by independent researchers, such as:

 All contents © Agrasánchez Film Archive